Newspaper Page Text

 important phases of Christianity.

-The beauvtiful and dignified cere
+The beautiful and dignified cere

 monies of some churches, draw

-many._men.
+many men.
 The broadness and

-leniency of other churches mani-
+leniency of other churches mam-

-fest other attributes of the deity. [
+fert other attributes of the deity.
+I

-could not be a Catholic btit the
+con’d not be a Catholic bfit tiie

 sacredness of their service, their